-Here is a case study summary from a recent brand funded, Convenience channel project:
+Here is a case study summary from a recent brand-funded, Convenience channel project:

-Primary C-Store Shopping Behaviour Goal
+Primary Convenience Store Shopping Behaviour Goal

-- How to make most shoppers see, consider and try/buy my brand in this habitual and uninspiring retail channel.
+- How to make most shoppers see, consider and try/buy my brand in this habitual and uninspiring convenience retail channel.

 - How do we encourage more shoppers to even see our brand in-store?